The world is full of noise.

 The pull to control outcomes, manage perception, hold the wheel.
 The wilderness undoes this by inviting surrender — the slow practice of letting God be God.

-This does not add anything to your life.
-It removes.
-Across our time together, you will be invited into three deepening postures — each one a different way of saying yes to the same God.
+Across our time together, you will be invited into three deepening postures, each one a different way of saying yes to the same God.

 Movement 1